What Is Colocation (Colo)? Everything You Need To Know

 With colocation, businesses get an IT environment that’s more resilient and better protected than most on-prem server rooms.

-What Is a Colocation Server?
+What Is A Colocation Server?

 A colocation server is simply your physical server hosted in a colocation facility.
 You purchase, configure, and maintain the hardware, but instead of hosting it on-site, you place it in a colo facility.
 Many businesses colocate multiple servers to create high-availability clusters, disaster recovery systems, or hybrid cloud environments.

-6 Benefits of Colocation Over In-House Hosting
+6 Benefits Of Colocation Over In-House Hosting

 A colocation server deployment offers several advantages for businesses, including: